tanzu-end-to-end/tap-workshop/workshop/content/exercises/11-Data-Services.md

 after: 5
 ```

-The service claim is a declaration that the application intends to connect to a data service, in this case a MySQL database with the identifier `sensors-db`.
+The service claim is a declaration that the application intends to connect to a data service, in this case a MySQL database with the identifier `sensors-mysql`.
 But Alana doesn't know the credentials for the database, and in fact the credentials will differ depending on whether this is a production or non-production deployment.

 This abstraction allows a separate DBA team to manage the credentials for the data service.
 When the application is deployed, Tanzu Application Platform implements a **service binding** process that injects the data service credentials into the running application as environment variables.